blacklabelops-legacy/letsencrypt/README.md

     blacklabelops/letsencrypt
 ~~~~

-> Will renew the certificates inside its volume /etc/letsencrypt
+> Will renew the certificate inside its volume /etc/letsencrypt/live/subdomain1.example.com

 # Choosing between HTTP and HTTPS